Machine Learning Estimation of Maximum Vertical Velocity from Radar: Results and discussion

-Overall, the experiments (\textit{linreg}, \textit{2dmax}, \textit{2d24f} and \textit{3d}) show expected results, with \textit{linreg} performing considerably worse than the deep learning methods.
+Overall, the experiments (\textit{linreg}, \textit{2dmax}, \textit{2d24f} and \textit{3d}) show expected results, with the deep learning methods performing considerably better than linreg.
 The \textit{3d} and \textit{2d24f} models have very similar deterministic performance and the \textit{2dmax}, which has less input information, has worse results in all metrics except for the PITD statistic.
 The deterministic statistics for the deep learning models are visualized in Fig. \ref{one_to_one}, where the pixel wise median from the machine learning predicted distribution is compared directly to the WoFS maximum vertical velocity for the same pixel.
 If the model prediction was perfect, the output would lie exactly on the diagonal line.
 The spread about the diagonal is considerably reduced as the model complexity increases (Fig. \ref{one_to_one}a to c).
 Meanwhile the uncertainty information visualization (i.e., the PIT Histograms; Fig. \ref{PIT}) does not follow the same trend (Fig. \ref{PIT}a to c).
 The \textit{2dmax} and \textit{2d24f} models have better uncertainty information (PITD of 0.04) than the \textit{3d} model (PITD of 0.07).
 Beyond the PITD statistic, the \textit{2dmax} model has a peaked histogram at 0.75 PIT while the other two have more left-skewed distributions, with the probability bins of the largest PIT values exceeding 0.16 for the \textit{3d} model.
 The interpretation of the peaked shape in Fig. \ref{PIT}a, is that the machine learning model is likely under confident in its predictions, predicting too wide of a distribution.
-Meanwhile the skewed left distributions of Fig. \ref{PIT}b,c is interpreted as the true value landing frequently within or beyond the upper tail of the machine learning predicted distribution, indicating a low bias in overall updraft speed.
+Meanwhile the skewed left distributions of Fig. \ref{PIT}b,c is interpreted as the true value landing frequently (more than 10$\%$ of the time) within or beyond the upper tail of the machine learning predicted distribution.

+The results of Figs. \ref{one_to_one} and \ref{PIT} suggest that the machine learning predicted distributions are shifted to the left (i.e., closer to 0), which results in the observations being found above the median and at higher quantiles (e.g., 0.75).
+In general, this indicates an overall low bias in machine learning updraft speed and is supported in the analysis in the following sections.
+We hypothesize that the low bias is a result of the training data having many pixels where updraft velocities are near 0 $\mathrm{m s^{-1}}$ with non-zero radar reflectivites.
+We tried to prevent the underestimation with careful curation of the training dataset (Section 3.a.1) and a weighted loss function (Section 3.b) but we were unsuccessful in removing the low bias completely.
+In the following sections we show that while there is a low bias, the machine learning updraft model has other beneficial qualities, like providing an estimate on updraft width.